 #nano /etc/my.cnf [mysqld] max_allowed_packet=16M innodb_buffer_pool_size=256M innodb_additional_mem_pool_size=20M

-Start MySQL daemon and to configure it to start automatically on reboot:
+Start MySQL daemon and configure it to start automatically on reboot:

 /etc/init.d/mysql start chkconfig mysql on